Olive Maturity Index Explained – Why It’s So Important

 Dmore than half of the fruit skin is turning purple or black

-Fthe entire olive skin is all purple or black, but with less than half of the olive flesh turning purple
+Fthe whole of the olive skin is purple or black, but with more than half of the olive flesh turns purple

-Gthe whole of olive skin is all purple or black, but with more than half of the olive flesh turning purple
+Gthe whole of the olive skin is purple or black, but more than half of the olive flesh turns purple

 Holive skin is entirely purple or black, and the flesh is purple to the pit